Everything is Custom done when requested .... email us

 Only slightly 3 dimensional, no patina or stone inlay possible

-After cutting a shape from one piece of metal and applied, (soldered), to another, you then engraved it.
+After cutting a shape from one piece of metal and applied, (soldered), to another, you then engraved the design.

 You can add a 3rd dimension and set stones up to 4mm or can combine metals